alexwbi/alexwbi.github.io/_posts/2021-04-06-food-waste-market-landscape.md

 As one of my mentors put it aptly, it costs more to move matter than heat or electrons. **This is the core challenge with food waste** — you can grind it up, dry it, divert it, or do any number of things with it, but at the end of the day, it’s expensive to move atoms.

-> **Hermione**: "_It’s impossible to make good food out of nothing!
+> Hermione: "_It’s impossible to make good food out of nothing!
 You can  Summon it if you know where it is, you can transform it, you can increase the quantity if you’ve already got some..._"

 In the world of _Harry Potter_, you can't make good food out of nothing.
-In our world, you can't turn food waste into nothing.
+Similarly, in our world, you can't turn food waste into nothing.

 ## America’s Food Waste Problem